 Once that post is live on your site, you need to make sure you get the word out!
 It may mean sending out a newsletter to your subscribers.
 Promote it on Facebook, Pinterest, Twitter — any of the social media platforms where your readers live.

-A couple of resources you should check out are Pinterest and Facebook.
+A couple of resources you should check out include Pinterest and Facebook.
 Check out this post on How to Create A Viral Pin and also How to Develop a Facebook Strategy.
 Both of these can help ensure your content gets visibility time and time again.